 Long-term Disability Benefit.
 Monthly benefit is 60% of the member's monthly compensation, with a minimum of \$100 and maximum of \$5,000.
 The monthly benefit is subject to reduction by deductible sources of income, which include Social Security primary disability or retirement benefits, worker's compensation benefits, other disability benefits from any other source by reason of employment, and earnings from any form of employment.
 If the disability begins before age 60, benefits are payable while disability continues until the member's 65th birthday or retirement date, whichever occurs first.
-If the disability occurs after age 60, benefits are payable while disability continues, for a period of 5 years or until the member retires, whichever occurs first.
+If the disability occurs at or after age 60, benefits are payable while disability continues, for a period of five years or until the member' retirement, whichever occurs first.
 Benefit payments for disabilities caused or contributed to by substance abuse or non-biologically based mental illnesses are limited to the term of the disability or 24 months per lifetime, whichever is less.
 There are no automatic cost-of-living increase provisions.
 KPERS has the authority to implement an ad hoc cost-of living increase.

 Group Life Waiver of Premium Benefit.
 Upon the death of an employee who is receiving monthly disability benefits, the plan will pay a lump-sum benefit to eligible beneficiaries.
-The benefit amount will be 150% of the greater of the member's previous 12 months of compensation at the time of the last date on payroll.
-If the member has been disabled for 5 or more years, the annual compensation or salary rate at the time of death will be indexed using the consumer price before the life insurance benefit is computed.
-The indexing is based on the consumer price index, less one percentage point, to compute the death benefit.
+The benefit amount will be 150% of the greater of (a) the member's annual rate of compensation at the time of the disability, or (b) the member's previous 12 months of compensation at the time of the last date on payroll.
+If the member has been disabled for five or more years, the annual compensation or salary rate at the time of death will be indexed before the life insurance benefit is computed.
+The indexing is based on the consumer price index, less one percentage point.
 If a member is diagnosed as terminally ill with a life expectancy of 12 months or less, the member may be eligible to receive up to 100% of the death benefit rather than having the benefit paid to the beneficiary.
-If a member retires or disability benefits end, the member may convert the group life insurance coverage to an individual life insurance plan.
+If a member retires or disability benefits end, the member may convert the group life insurance coverage to an individual life insurance policy.

 Members Covered by Benefit Terms.
-At June 30, 2020, there were 189 active members and 10 disabled members were covered by the benefit terms.
+At June 30, 2021, there were 168 active members and 8 disabled members were covered by the benefit terms.

 Total OPEB Liability.
-The University's total OPEB liability of \$401,826 was measured as of June 30, 2019, and was determined by an actuarial valuation as of December 31, 2018, which was rolled forward to June 30, 2019.
+At June 30, 2021 and 2020, the University reported a OPEB liability of \$335,121 and \$401,825, respectively.
+The total OPEB liability was measured as of June 30, 2020, and was determined by an actuarial valuation as of December 31, 2019, which was rolled forward to June 30, 2020.

 Actuarial assumptions and other inputs.
-The total OPEB liability in the December 31, 2018 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise noted:
+The total OPEB liability in the December 31, 2019 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise noted: